 Historic Aldie mansion is definitely one of my more stately favorites, and another Jeffery Miller venue.
 The grounds are impeccable, and even better it can house a large crowd and still somehow feel cozy and roomy at the same time, it mixes the historic and the contemporary seamlessly.

-The Bridgeton Inn is a quaint bed and breakfast and wedding venue on the Delaware.
+The Bridgeton Inn is a quaint boutique hotel and wedding venue on the Delaware.
 It is a perfect spot for an elopement or very intimate affair.
 The views are spectacular and the central location to New Hope and Lambertville make it a unique little place to say I do.

 The Hotel du Village is like stepping into another country all together.
 You’d never know you are just minutes from downtown New Hope.
 This French Chalet is sure to give you the wedding of your dreams!